lji543/drip/src/Ideas.md

   -recurring expenses page
 -whole system really only works for one year - will have to update to store/show data based on multiple years of data -combine all the expense list components
--add 'scroll to top'/'scroll to bottom' button for long pages -https://stackabuse.com/how-to-scroll-to-top-in-react-with-a-button-component/ -on addItem form, add option to mark as expense and add it to epense list
+-combine newItem and newExpense forms as well as addNewExpense and addNewItem components -add 'scroll to top'/'scroll to bottom' button for long pages -https://stackabuse.com/how-to-scroll-to-top-in-react-with-a-button-component/ -on addItem form, add option to mark as expense and add it to epense list